 This post is originally published as article within SDN Magazine on October 13th, 2017.

 During the past year I supported several clients in their journey toward Containerized Delivery on the Microsoft stack.
 In this blogseries I’d like to share eight practices I learned while practicing Containerized Delivery on the Microsoft stack using Docker, both in a Greenfield and in a Brownfield situation.
-In the second blogpost of this series I want to talk about Multi-stage builds.
+In the sixth blogpost of this series I want to talk about Dealing with secrets.

 Interested in the next practice?
-See PRACTICE 3: Keep your Windows containers up-to-date.
+See PRACTICE 7: Explicit Dependency Management.